 Are You Eligible?

-Qualifying to purchase a home through the Community Land Trust of Palm Beach County is a simple process.
+Qualifying to purchase a home through the Community Land Trust of Palm Beach County and the Treasure Coast and the Treasure Coast is a simple process.
 To be eligible you only need to meet the following minimum requirements:

 - You are a first time homebuyer, which means you either have never owned or haven’t owned a house, townhome, villa or condo in the last three years, or meet HUD’s definition of first time homebuyer.